creachadair/recipes/cake-and-pie/apple-cake.md

 ## Notes

+*  Do not let the butter soften too much in advance; it is easier to work and develops a better texture if it is still fairly cold.

-*  For a crisper, sweeter crust, add a bit more sugar, by the amount of a heaping measure.
+*  For a crisper, sweeter crust, add 1 tbsp. extra sugar.